iamdcj/javascripts/core/asynchronicity/promises/README.md

 ### Why use `Promises`?

 Promises allow engineers to fire some asynchronous code, and handle the result of that code when it completes at some point in the future.
+In many ways similar to classic 'callback' functions, but cleaner and often much easier to managed/understand.

 > An easy to digest, real-world analogy is that of a phone call; you make the call, but you need to wait to see if someone answers or not, if they do ✅, if not ❌.